Kanchanop6509650229/restaurant-reservation-platform/readme.md

 ## Project Structure

 - **common**: Shared library with common code, DTOs, utilities, and constants
-- **restaurant-service**: Service for managing restaurant information and reservations
+- **restaurant-service**: Service for managing restaurant information and operations
 - **user-service**: Service for managing user accounts and authentication
+- **reservation-service**: Service for managing table reservations, waitlists, and scheduling
 - **kafka-infrastructure**: Docker Compose configuration for setting up the Kafka infrastructure

 ## Prerequisites